prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 - **Compound Paths**: After using Pathfinder, you may need to create compound paths (Object > Compound Path > Make) for further editing.
 - **Undo Function**: Use the undo function (Ctrl/Cmd + Z) liberally if you don’t get the desired result at first.

-**Explore Pathfinder Tools**: For a hands-on understanding, follow this tutorial series: [Using Pathfinder Tools in Illustrator](https://helpx.adobe.com/illustrator/how-to/use-pathfinder-panel.html)
+**Watch:** For a hands-on understanding, follow this tutorial series: [Using Pathfinder Tools in Illustrator](https://helpx.adobe.com/illustrator/how-to/use-pathfinder-panel.html)

 ## Colour of Fill and Stroke